ContinUSE/openstack-on-coreos/README.md

     peer-addr: $public_ipv4:7001
 ```

-3) Update your Timezone in coreos/user-data
+2) Update your Timezone in coreos/user-data file

 You will need to modify the set-timezeone field in your timezone as below.
-The default value is ``UTC``.
-If your location is in Korea, to set Asia/Seoul.
+The default value is ``Asia/Seoul``.
+If your location is in Korea, to set UTC.
 ```
 [Service]
 ExecStart=/usr/bin/timedatectl set-timezone UTC
 ```

-4) Update basic CoreOS cluster information in coreos/config.rb
+3) Update basic CoreOS cluster information in coreos/config.rb

-**The number of servers in the cluster (min 4 nodes for basic test)**
+**The number of servers in the cluster (min 5 nodes for Fault Tolerance)**
 ```
 # Size of the CoreOS cluster created by Vagrant
-$num_instances=4
+$num_instances=5
 ```
 **choose for CoreOS (stable, beta or alpha)**
 ```